lowepowerlab/lab_handbook/README.md

 ⮞ **You will develop strong research skills**

+✔ **Maintain detailed, organized, and accurate laboratory records.** You will maintain an electronic lab notebook using the Box cloud service.
+Your notes should allow your work to be reproduced (meaning they must be understandable by people other than yourself).
+To write grants to support your work, I need to be able to easily find and understand your data.
+Be aware that your notes, records and all tangible research data, including sequences and analyses, are property of the lab.
+When you leave the lab, I encourage you to take copies of your data with you, but one full set of all data must stay in the lab, with appropriate and clear documentation.
+Early in your tenure, I will audit your laboratory notes to ensure you are recording your data in detail.
+Please remind me if I forget.
+Regularly backup your computer data.
+For more detailed guidelines, see the **"Box Electronic Lab Notebook"** section below.

+✔ **Critically analyze your data in a timely fashion.** You will analyze your data shortly after it is collected.
+This includes performing any mathematical normalizations or conversions and graphically representing the data in a publishable format (using Graphpad Prism or R).
+I expect you to critique the data -- did the experiment perform as expected (i.e. similar to results obtained previously in the lab as shown in our publications and electronic lab notebooks?).
+If you are not sure about the data, please bring it up to me and labmates ASAP, so that we can set priorities for troubleshooting.
+You should come to 1:1 meetings with me (Tiffany) with analyzed data to discuss the results and future directions.

+✔ **Keep up with the literature so that you can have a hand in guiding your own research.** Block at least one hour per week to read papers.
+You are expected to keep on top of both current and past literature related to your project.
+Because of the volume of individual research projects in the lab and my other teaching and administrative duties, I do not have the bandwidth to be on top of all of the literature for everyone’s project.
+I expect you to be the expert!
+Please use the #reading-club Slack channel to forward me papers you come across that you think are particularly relevant, and I will do the same.
+To help yourself, set up keyword searches through PubMed or Google Scholar alerts.
+Consider using Twitter professionally (following scientists & contributing to public discource), but make sure it doesn't distract you from your work.

 ✔ **Prepare scientific articles that effectively present your work to others in the field.** The ‘currency’ in science is published papers, and we have an obligation to funding agencies to complete and disseminate our findings.
 I will push you to publish your research as you move through your training program, not only at the end.
 PhD students will be expected to be lead author on at least 2 research manuscripts.
-Time and opportunity permitting, consider adapting the introduction to your PhD thesis into a Review / Min iReview.
+Time and opportunity permitting, consider adapting the introduction to your PhD thesis into a Review / MiniReview.
 Similarly, postdocs should aim for at least 2-3 first author papers.
 We will deposit all our manuscripts on a preprint server like bioRxiv at the same time as we submit them to a peer-reviewed journal.
-We will identify journals/publishing companies that are consistent with the lab's values (e.g. we will favor Society journals [ASM, APS, ASPB] and open access journals and avoid Elsevier journals).
+We will identify journals/publishing companies that are consistent with the lab's values (e.g. we will favor Society journals [ASM, APS, ASPB] and open access journals [PLoS, eLife, PeerJ] and avoid Elsevier, MDPI, and similar journals).

-✔ **Keep up with the literature so that you can have a hand in guiding your own research.** Block at least one hour per week to read papers.
-You are expected to keep on top of both current and past literature related to your project.
-Because of the volume of individual research projects in the lab and my other teaching and administrative duties, I do not have the bandwidth to be on top of all of the literature for everyone’s project—I expect you to be the expert!
-Please forward me papers you come across that you think are particularly relevant, and I will do the same.
-To help yourself, set up keyword searches through PubMed or Google Scholar alerts.
-Consider using Twitter professionally (following scientists & contributing to public discource), but make sure it doesn't distract you from your work.

-✔ **Maintain detailed, organized, and accurate laboratory records.** You will maintain an electronic lab notebook.
-Your notes should allow your work to be reproduced (meaning they must be understandable by people other than yourself) and will help to assign credit for authorship.
-They are required by funding agencies and for any potential patents.
-Be aware that your notes, records and all tangible research data, including sequences and analyses, are property of the lab.
-When you leave the lab, I encourage you to take copies of your data with you, but one full set of all data must stay in the lab, with appropriate and accessible documentation.
-Regularly backup your computer data.
-For more detailed guidelines, see the XXX section below.

 ✔ **Acknowledge that performing experiments and using lab resources is a privilege**.
 Scientists have to be careful.
-Don't rush your work.
-Plan it.
-Organize it.
+Don't rush your work.  **Plan** it. **Organize** it.
 If performing a new protocol, walk through the steps.
 Everyone makes mistakes and gets overwhelmed, however, if your records and analyses are not getting the attention needed to ensure reproducibility then your use of lab resources will be put on hold.

 ⮞ **You will communicate clearly**